mia-care/documentation/versioned_docs/version-2.3.x/p4samd/handbook/verification.md

 - **Date and time**: When the execution was performed.
 - **Note**: Show an icon if there are some notes.
-- **Test suites**: Number of test suites involved in the execution.
+- **Test suites**: Number of Test Suites involved in the execution.
-- **Outcome**: Result of the execution of all test suites included in that execution (passed, failed, etc.).
+- **Outcome**: Result of the execution of all Test Suites included in that execution (passed, failed, etc.).
 - **Executed by**: User who performed the execution.
 - **Download report**: Download a ZIP archive containing a summary of the execution and all available individual reports from that execution.